MaastrichtU-IDS/dsri-documentation/website/docs/workflows-introduction.md

 ### Seldon

 [Open-source platform](https://www.seldon.io/tech/) for rapidly deploying machine learning models on Kubernetes.
 Manage, serve and scale models built in any framework on Kubernetes.

-### Volcano

-Run batch pipelines on Kubernetes with [Volcano](https://volcano.sh/).

-* More a scheduler than a workflow engine.

-* Volcano can be used to run Spark, Kubeflow or KubeGene workflows.

 :::info Contact us